 Frank and Alfie weren’t really interested in all that, though; they just liked the boats: the Gordon and the Squires, the Will Crooks and the John Benn – they knew each one intimately.
 The Royal Docks were at their peak back then and often, when the tide was high, Frank and Alfie, alerted to an unexpected change of course by the ringing of the ferry’s telegraph bells, would hurtle up on deck to see some mountainous slab of a freighter slide by, compass set for Suez, Kiel or Panama.
 Those old paddleboats could shift a thousand men across the river at a time; even so, three of the four would often be in steam together.

 Frank sits now and stares at the empty iron-walled labyrinth of quietly humming gangways and white-painted cabins.
 These new diesel boats came in during the Sixties, and one of the crew once told him there was room for five hundred down here.
 Some cabins, like the one in which he now sits, are really just open-mouthed bays set back from the gangway, with wide round-cornered oblongs cut into the metal panelling to let the light pass through.
-Others are glazed above waist-height and have brass-handled wooden doors that slide across for warmth and privacy: with the words Smoking and Non-Smoking etched in the glass, they always remind him of the waiting rooms on country stations.
+Others have glazed upper halves and brass-handled wooden doors that slide across for warmth and privacy: with the words Smoking and Non-Smoking etched in the glass, these ones always remind him of the waiting rooms of country stations, the sort they used to sit in when coming back from the hop-picking.
 The doors are kept permanently locked these days, though – there is no call.
 The benches’ varnished wooden slats glow deep russet, but no more than a handful of people ever make the trip; sometimes, it’s just him; him and the cars and lorries up above.